omni/tokenbridge-contracts/contracts/upgradeable_contracts/amb_native_to_erc20/callflows.md

   * the user calls `approve` from the token contract
   * the user calls `relayTokens` from the mediator contract by specifying both the receiver of tokens on another side and the amount of tokens to exchange.

-This will allow to the mediator contract to call the `transferFrom` method from the token contract to gets ERC677 tokens before burning them.
+This will allow to the mediator contract to call the `transferFrom` method from the token contract to receive ERC677 tokens before burning them.

 #### Request